481st Night Fighter Operational Training Group: Fourth Air Force

 With the arrival of the P-61 Black Widow, it was decided to move the school to California.
-This would situate the school closer to the Northrup manufacturing plant at Hawthorne, and was more efficient because the new squadrons programmed for Operational Training would be deploying to either the Pacific or CBI Theaters and would depart from the US west coast.
-In addition, the Air Staff had decided that the School of Applied Tactics should not be in the training business, although the SCR-720 radar training program would remain at Orlando due to its proximity to the basic Radar School at Boca Raton Army Airfield.
-The 481st NFOTU and its training squadrons were moved to Hammer Field, near Fresno California on 1 January 1944 and were placed under Fourth Air Force IV Fighter Command.
+This would situate the school closer to the Northrop manufacturing plant at Hawthorne, California, and was more efficient because the new squadrons programmed for operational training would be deploying to either the Pacific or China-Burma-India Theaters and would depart from the US west coast.
+In addition, the Air Staff had decided that AAFSAT should not be in the training business, although the SCR-720 radar training program would remain at Orlando due to its proximity to the basic radar school at Boca Raton.
+The 481st and its training squadrons were moved to Hammer Field, near Fresno, California on 1 January 1944 and were placed under Fourth Air Force IV Fighter Command.

 Under the overall supervision of Fourth Air Force night fighter crews were organized into squadrons and entered three phases of training.
 Phase One consisted of familiarization training at Bakersfield Municipal Airport.
-Phase Two was designed to weld pilots and R/Os into teams, and included instruction at Hammer Field, while Phase Three consisted of advanced training, including intensive night flying practice, and took place at Salinas Field.
+Phase Two was designed to weld pilots and radar operators into teams, and included instruction at Hammer Field, while Phase Three consisted of advanced training, including intensive night flying practice, and took place at Salinas Army Air Field.
 Each phase lasted approximately one month.
-Finally, after two more months of organizational training at Santa Ana Field, the night fighter squadrons were ready for transfer overseas.
+Finally, after two more months of organizational training at Santa Ana Army Air Base, the night fighter squadrons were ready for transfer overseas.
 The third group of squadrons, trained both in Florida and California, were sent to England as part of Ninth Air Force shortly before D–Day.
 They would be employed after the Normandy Invasion to initially provide night air defense over France.